MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/110_pre_flight_checks.md

 Before you can start cutting material, you need to make sure that the spindle is wired correctly and is rotating in the proper direction.

-Using a 6mm gauge pin (there should be one included in the LDO kit) draw adraw a stright line ~10mm down the side of the gauge pin and insert it into a 6mm collet in your spindle.
+Using a 6mm gauge pin (included in most LDO kits) draw a stright line ~10mm down the side of the gauge pin and insert it into a 6mm collet in your spindle.

 !!! note
     Make sure to snugly tighten the gauge pin in the spindle before processing to the next step